DexcTrack/dexctrack/README.md

 >>>***python3 dexctrack.py***

 You can add a '-d' option on the end to run in Debug mode.
-This causes messages to be printed out which can help track down issues.
+This causes messages to be printed out to the terminal, which can help track down issues.
 For example ...

 >>>***python dexctrack.py -d***